alex-anast/alex-anast.github.io/prompts.md

 If your official title was fuzzy or internal, you can clarify it subtly:

-Official title: “Innovation Engineer” — functionally acted as DevOps Lead within the data infrastructure team.
+Official title: "Innovation Engineer" — functionally acted as DevOps Lead within the data infrastructure team.

 This keeps transparency while giving context for your real seniority.

 ## 6. Spacing & tone

-No paragraphs, no “responsible for.”
+No paragraphs, no "responsible for."

 Use white space — LinkedIn truncates long sections; concise bullets keep you above the fold.

 Write in a factual, assertive tone.
-Avoid filler (“proactive,” “motivated,” “passionate”).
+Avoid filler ("proactive," "motivated," "passionate").
 Show it through results instead.

 ---